gitter-badger/hibbitts-design-org/pages/blog/2015-12-01-why-a-modern-flat-file-cms/post.md

         - flat-file-CMS
 ---

 While every project has different needs, I am finding that database-based CMS platforms such as WordPress are often too complex/feature-laden for the needs of _individual_ educators/publishers.
 In contrast, flat-file CMS platforms offer more simplicity and control.
-Here are some of the key reasons I am now focusing on using modern flat-file CMS's for my development work (especially when implementing a [flipped LMS](../redefining-a-flipped-lms-approach) approach):
+Here are some of the key reasons I am now focusing on using modern flat-file CMSs for my development work (especially when implementing a [flipped LMS](../redefining-a-flipped-lms-approach) approach):

 * Modern
  *  Modern PHP code (i.e. reliability, speed, extensibility, etc.)